uuk0/PyBytecodeManipulator/README.md

 - See ASSEMBLY.md for more information on instructions
 - We provide an import system hook for importing .pyasm files via bytecodemanipulation.assembler.hook
 - You may use the functions from bytecodemanipulation.assembler.target for creating inline-assembly
+  - assembly(\<code>) can be used for inline assembly
+  - this also includes macro, which may be also created from python-defined methods

 ## Code Formatting